Powershell: Great but Inconsistent

 0 0.00 10.05 0.72 1 1 systemd

-If you want to retrieve more than 1 process, then you can do so like this:
+If you want to retrieve more than one process, use the following command:

 Get-Process -Id 1,2,3